-Over the past 50-some years, Dolly Parton has gone from a chipper country starlet to a worldwide icon of music and movies whose fans consistently pack a theme park designed (and named) in her honor.
-Dolly Parton is loved, lauded, and larger than life.
-But even her most devoted admirers might not know all there is to this Backwoods Barbie.
+Over the past 50-plus years, Dolly Parton has gone from a chipper country starlet to a worldwide icon of music and movies whose fans consistently pack a theme park designed (and named) in her honor.
+Dolly Parton is loved, lauded, and larger than life, and she might just be the most charitable celebrity on the planet.
+But even Dolly's most devoted admirers might not know all there is to this Backwoods Barbie.

 Her theme park Dollywood offers a wide variety of attractions for all ages.
 Though she's owned it for more than 30 years, Parton has declined to partake in any of its rides.
 "My daddy used to say, 'I could never be a sailor.
 I could never be a miner.
 I could never be a pilot,' I am the same way," she once explained.
 "I have motion sickness.
 I could never ride some of these rides.
 I used to get sick on the school bus."

 5. Dolly Parton received death threats from the Ku Klux Klan.